Expand Your Home-Buying Options With a Renovation Mortgage

 As for existing homes, resales of homes costing $100,000 to $250,000 were down 1.9 percent in October, compared with a year earlier, according to the National Association of Realtors®.
 The demand is there: Even with the decline, homes in that price range accounted for 40.2 percent of sales.

 Faced with a shortage of affordable homes, it makes sense to consider buying and fixing up dwellings that are outdated or in need of repair.
 Unfortunately, many first-time buyers are not able to afford repairs and upgrades after purchasing a home.
+However, it should be noted that things like roofing renovations have become much more affordable in recent times.

 Rest assured, buyers now have the option of renovation loans.
 The FHA 203(k) loan is insured by the Federal Housing Administration, and the HomeStyle loan, guaranteed by Fannie Mae, and VA for qualified buyers is insured by the VA.
 All loans cover most home improvements, whether major or minor.